-B.A. and B.S. - Major in Leadership & Administration and Major in Biblical Studies
+B.A. and B.S. - Major in Entrepreneurial Leadership and Major in Biblical Studies Advisor: Greg S. Waddell, D.S.L

-Advisor: Kurtis L. Kight, M.B.A.

-The Mid-Atlantic Christian University degree in Leadership and Administration will prepare you for leadership in organizations and institutions.
+The Mid-Atlantic Christian University degree in Entrepreneurial Leadership will prepare you for leadership in organizations and institutions.
 The need for committed Christian leaders working in for-profit and not-for-profit organizations has never been greater.
 Excelling in leadership and administration requires the ability to think strategically and to make tough decisions.
 This requires confidence in one's ability and wise counsel.
-You will build that confidence with a Leadership and Administration degree from MACU.
+You will build that confidence with an Entrepreneurial Leadership degree from MACU.

-In the Leadership and Administration program, students will learn management and leadership principles; gain confidence in strategic planning, systems development, research methods, managerial accounting, ethics, spiritual development, best practices, and communication skills.
+In the Entrepreneurial Leadership program, students will learn management and leadership principles; gain confidence in strategic planning, systems development, research methods, managerial accounting, ethics, spiritual development, best practices, and communication skills.
 Students will also grow in their understanding of God's Word, and its daily application in the area of leadership, as the student matures as a Christian leader.
 Since MACU is a faith-based university, students are challenged to consider using Business as a Mission.

-Students completing the Leadership and Administration major will:
+Students completing the Entrepreneurial Leadership major will:

-- 1) integrate and apply a biblical worldview into leadership and management; - 2) apply an integrated approach to leadership and management; - 3) demonstrate a proficiency in the knowledge of organizational and management theory and behavior; - 4) discover and apply strong ethical and moral behavior, rich spiritual development, and learning as a lifelong process; - 5) know and apply best practices in leadership and management; - 6) demonstrate an understanding of the financial skills needed to manage an organization.
+- 1) integrate a biblical worldview into leadership and management; - 2) apply an integrated approach to leadership and management; - 3) demonstrate proficiency in the knowledge of organizational behavior and management theory; - 4) demonstrate ethical leadership; - 5) know and apply best practices in leadership and management; - 6) demonstrate an understanding of the financial skills needed to manage an organization.